Russian

 His return to civil society requires him to find his humanity again.
 Most returned soldiers have to make the same adjustments.
 Many soldiers experience symptoms of PTSD while re-integrating with civil society.
 Drone pilots have the highest rates suggesting it is not fear, but trauma that causes a moral psychological injury.
 PTSD is an inadequate label for a broad and long spectrum of dealing with situations beyond our control and outside of our usual psychological defensive shields.

 Nicholas I died in 1855 and Alexander II began his liberal reforms, emancipating the serfs and relaxing free speech.
-When Dostoevsky returned in 1859, he produced Notes from the Underground (1864) — a strange, bitter, and brilliant creative essay often called the first existentialist novel.
+When Dostoevsky returned in 1859, he produced Notes from the Underground (1864) — a strange, bitter, subversive, but brilliant creative essay often called the first existentialist novel.
 Its narrator, the “Underground Man,” is angry, self-contradictory, and almost impossible to like.
 He rails against reason, mocks utopian dreams, and insists that human beings would rather destroy themselves than live in a perfectly ordered society.

 It appears more a rambling rant than a carefully constructed Novel.
-Most victims of shock take years to recover their sense of balance and transform their pain - “cri de cœur,” into detached works of art.
+Most victims of shock or trauma, take years to recover their sense of balance and transform their pain - “cri de cœur,” into detached works of art.
 Elizabeth Bishop took 25 years to produce The Moose - a cultivated artefact of her painful childhood.
 Other famous artists who created works due to their suffering include Munsch’s The Scream, Eliot’s The Waste Land, Robert Lowell’s Skunk Hour.

 Dostoevsky’s four years in prison had shown him firsthand the complexity and perversity of the human spirit.